 How long do we need to spend in Royal Palace Madrid?

-One to hours would be enough time to spend in the Royal Palace Madrid.
+One to two hours would be enough time to spend in the Royal Palace Madrid.

 Can we click pictures inside the Royal Palace of Madrid?